-Play is a prevalent animal behavior that appears to be an adaptation to the challenges of a dynamic social and ecological environment.
+Play is a rare but remarkable animal behavior that in some cases is an adaptation to the challenges of a dynamic social and ecological environment.
 The role of play is most prevalent in juveniles, with many of the benefits of play being manifested through developmental processes, but play can also serve a function in adulthood.
 While the most complex forms of play are found in the mammalian lineage, the prevalence of play in other animal groups suggests both its broad adaptive utility and the role of play in the success of many lineages of the animal kingdom.

 The delayed nature of play benefits, combined with the difficulties of comprehensively observing any complex animal behavior in a natural setting, makes studying play from an evolutionary perspective a challenge.
-There is still much scientific work to be done to unravel the functions of play in both humans and nonhuman animals and to illuminate how play evolved.
+There is still much scientific work to be done to unravel the functions of play in both humans and nonhuman animals and to illuminate how play evolved, but substantial progress has been made over the last two decades.
 A major innovation in the field has been the positing of clear, distinct hypotheses that make contrasting predictions about what we should observe in animals that display play behavior.